HIE-Whitepaper

 Where none of these conditions exist, then the choice could be XDS or MHDS based.

-4 Consuming data as FHIR Resources
+4 Consuming Data as FHIR Resources

 The Mobile Cross-Enterprise Document Data Element Extraction (mXDE) Profile provides the means to access data elements extracted from shared structured documents.
 The profile enables the deployment of health data exchange infrastructures where fine-grained access to health data coexists and complements the sharing of coarse-grained documents and the fine-grained data elements they contain.